iterative/dvc.org/content/docs/command-reference/import.md

 As an alternative, you can use the `--backup` option so the import is pushed to a DVC remote when `dvc push` is run.
 This also means that `dvc pull/fetch/repro` no longer access import sources, going to the remote instead, like with regular project data tracked with `dvc add`.
-Use `dvc update` to get the (latest) data from its import source.
+You can still use `dvc update` to get the latest data from its import source.

 Backup mode is enabled with a `backup: true` key/value pair in the `outs` section of the import `.dvc` file.
 To switch to regular import behavior, set